Top Mechanical Engineering Careers for 2025

 4. Biomedical Engineer

 Biomedical engineering is among the more intensive mechanical engineering careers on this list.
 Those pursuing a career in biomedical engineering will likely need to take additional coursework in medicine, biology, or nursing to build the knowledge base needed for this specialization.
 The median salary for a biomedical engineer is certainly high, though.
-In 2021, biomedical engineers were earning about $97,000 per year, according to the US Bureau of Labor Statistics.
+As of 2023, the median pay for people in this role was $100,730 per year based on data from the U.S. Bureau of Labor Statistics.

 Biomedical engineers specialize in applying mechanical engineering principles to biology and healthcare.
 They may design artificial organs or prosthetic limbs, for example, as well as countless other medical devices.
 Looking toward the future, robotics is likely to become an increasingly important part of the healthcare industry.
 The medical industry needs skilled biomedical engineers to develop technologies like robotic surgery and nanobots.